Beneath the Wheel by Hermann Hesse – The Academic Abyss

 - Set in Germany: The story is set in a small town in Germany, reflecting the country’s rural landscape and societal norms during the late 19th and early 20th centuries.
 This setting provides a backdrop for exploring the clash between individualism and societal expectations.

-- Connection to Tübingen: After leaving the seminary, Hesse moved to Tübingen, a city known for its intellectual and cultural life.
+- Connection to Tübingen: After leaving the seminary, the writer moved to Tübingen, a city known for its intellectual and cultural life.
 His experiences in Tübingen influenced his writing and his perspective on the academic and intellectual pressures faced by young people.

-- Part of the Bildungsroman Tradition: “Beneath the Wheel” is a classic example of the Bildungsroman genre, which focuses on the psychological and moral growth of the protagonist.
+- Part of the Bildungsroman Tradition: The work by this author is a classic example of the Bildungsroman genre, which focuses on the psychological and moral growth of the protagonist.
 This genre includes works by Goethe (“Wilhelm Meister’s Apprenticeship”) and James Joyce (“A Portrait of the Artist as a Young Man”), both of which explore similar themes of personal development and societal conflict.